Vincent Massey: Second World War

 Upon his return to Canada Massey continued in the same cultural fields.
 He sat as chair of the National Gallery of Canada from 1948 to 1952 and served as Chancellor of the University of Toronto from 1948 to 1953.
-In 1949, Massey was appointed head of the Royal Commission on National Development in the Arts, Letters and Sciences, which resulted in the Massey Report of 1951 and led to the establishment of the National Library of Canada and the Canada Council of the Arts.
+In 1949, Massey was appointed head of the Royal Commission on National Development in the Arts, Letters and Sciences, which investigated the overall state of culture in Canada.
+Its 1951 Report advocated federal funding of a wide range of cultural activities, and led to the establishment of the National Library of Canada and the Canada Council of the Arts.

 Governor General of Canada

 Massey was the first Canadian-born individual to be appointed Governor General; all his predecessors had been born elsewhere in the British Empire or British Commonwealth.
 As a widower (his wife had died in 1950), he was also the only unmarried person ever to reside at Rideau Hall until the appointment of Julie Payette in 2017.
 Usually, the governor general's wife is the viceregal consort and acts as the hostess and chatelaine of the household; during Massey's tenure, his daughter-in-law, Lilias Massey, fulfilled the role, though she was not accorded the style of Her Excellency, usually given to the viceregal consort.